Google Modernize Workspace Video Player

 “The service has been impeccable lately!
 This [player] looks so cool.
 Keep going!”

 “I like it!
-It’s not like YouTube anymore; I think it works better and tt reflecs a new persoalty, is modern, and could improve the experience for usres.
+It’s not like YouTube anymore; I think it works better and tt reflecs a new personality, is modern, and could improve the experience for usres.
 I really like it—good job!”

 TEAM